cool-coderin/Session-1/README.md

 - [ ] Files updated
 - [ ] Changes visible

+Finally, cool coderin tricks (that's why we are cool :sunglasses:): how to access a web page with your AdBlocker ON.

 The slides will be uploaded here before the start of the session.

 ## Next Session: ##